-(To Letter of Credit Number)

-Certificate of the Town of Freeport

-[Bank]

-Attention: [Bank]

-Re: Irrevocable Letter of Credit Number

-Gentlemen:

-The u follows: indersigned, being duly authorized officer of the Town of Freeport, hereby certifies to [Bank] as

-A. The amount of \$ is due and payable to the Town of Freeport because [state conditions in default].

-B. The undersigned is making demand for payment under the Letter of Credit identified above in the amount of \$

-VITNESS WHEREROF, the undersigned, a duly authorized officer of the Town of Freeport, has delivered this Certificate thisday of 200
+(To Letter of Credit Number ) Certificate of the Town of Freeport [Bank] Attention: [Bank] Re: Irrevocable Letter of Credit Number Gentlemen: The undersigned, being duly authorized officer of the Town of Freeport, hereby certifies to [Bank] as follows: The amount of \$ is due and payable to the Town of Freeport because [state conditions A. in default].
+The undersigned is making demand for payment under the Letter of Credit identified above in the B. amount of \$ .
+IN WITNESS WHEREROF, the undersigned, a duly authorized officer of the Town of Freeport, has executed and delivered this Certificate this day of 200 .
 TOWN OF FREEPORT

-By:

-Its Duly Authorized
+Duly Authorized